aopem/PsJsonQuery/README.md

   in a different file.
 - Changes made using `SetPath()` can be seen immediately if calling the `Paths()` function, but will not be outputted to a file until a `Save()` call is completed.
-- Square brackets "[]" are optional in queries involving arrays or array elements.
+- Square brackets "[]" are optional in a query returning an array (i.e. `.json.query.array[].property`) can also be `.json.query.array.property`.
-- Cannot currently perform queries similar to `.json.query.array[].property` to get a list of all "property" values in "array".
-  Instead must use something like `$PJson.Query(".json.query.array[]") | ConvertFrom-Json | Select-Object -Property property`.
-- Queries output in JSON format, so `ConvertFrom-Json` should be used before doing any object manipulation.
+- Queries output in JSON format, so `ConvertFrom-Json` should be used before doing any object manipulation after a query.

-##### Example Usage Cases
+## Example Usage Cases

 Using sample JSON for `example.json`:

 ```json
 {
     "root": {